acl-devsign-winter-2018/art-gallery/README.md

 Steps Taken
 ===

 I chose the theme of Burning man and found multiple high-res images on google.
 I picked three categories of images (people, night, art).
 I uploaded these images to cloudinary.
 I followed the structure of the class demo, and created a picture component that would accept an image object and turn it into html with given options on the object.
-In each of the pages, I created a for loop that loops over arrays contianing image names and alts to create image objects to give to the picture component.
+In each of the pages, I created a for loop that loops over arrays containing image names and alts to create image objects to give to the picture component.
 I selected image aspect ratios and breakpoints for the pictures to change dynamically.
-I applied multiple suttle animations, such as to the navigation bar, the hamburger icon, captions on hover, and page change.
+I applied multiple subtle animations, such as to the navigation bar, the hamburger icon, captions on hover, and page change.

 Reflection / Changes